Iquitos: Rubber boom in the 20th century

 Beginning in the 1900s, Iquitos became wealthy through its rubber industry throughout the rubber boom; it attracted thousands of immigrants from around the world, mostly young single men who hoped to make their fortunes in rubber.
 The rise of the automobile and related industries had dramatically increased the worldwide demand for rubber.
 Some men became merchants and bankers, and made their fortunes that way.
 Many of the European men married indigenous women and stayed in Iquitos the rest of their lives, founding ethnically mixed families.
 The immigrants brought European clothing styles, music, architecture and other cultural elements to Iquitos.
 They established an opera house that featured European classical music.

+There were twenty-five different commercial houses dealing with rubber at Iquitos in the year 1900.
+These enterprises were founded by influential citizens of the city, some of the most prominent of these people include Julio César Arana, Cecilio Hernández, as well as Luis and Adolfo Morey.
+The rubber baron Carlos Fitzcarrald was also active in the city of Iquitos until he drowned in a steamship accident on the Urubamba River in 1897.
+Rubber entrepreneurs participated in regional politics, and directly as well as indirectly funded the development of the city.
+A number of successful rubber entrepreneurs held political offices, or had influence over politics in the city during this era.
+In 1901, Luis F. Morey became a senator for the department of Loreto, which Iquitos was the capital of.
+Enrique A. Llosa, who had a business relationship with Arana and Luis Morey, became the mayor of Iquitos in 1901.
+The following year, Arana became the city's mayor, and in 1903 he assumed the office of President for Loreto's chamber of commerce.
+Cecilio Hernández was also elected as the mayor, later in 1906.
+A census conducted in 1903 by Bentio Lores, the subprefect of the Bajo Amazonas at the time, documented that there were 9,438 inhabitants in Iquitos.